deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 With the recent emergence of grokking, mechanistic interpretability research has trended towards understanding how models learn <d-cite key="GrokNanda"></d-cite> <d-cite key="Pizza"></d-cite>.
 A central concept in this pursuit is superposition - a single neuron learning multiple "features."

 Features are the distinguishing properties of data points, the “things” that allow a neural network to learn the difference between, say, a dog and a cat, or a Phillip Isola and a Jennifer Aniston.
 Features are the building blocks that determine what makes one data point different from another.
 In many cases, features discovered by and encoded within neural networks correspond to human-understandable ideas.
-For example, in language there exist nouns, verbs, and adjectives.
-It has been found that language models often map these ideas to features within their parameters.
+For example, in language models there exist embedding vectors describing relations like gender or relative size (e.g., the famous vec(“king”) - vec(“man”) + vec(“woman”) =~ vec(“queen”)<d-cite key="mikolov2013efficient"></d-cite>).
+It has been found that language models often map ideas like these to features within their parameters.
 Human understanding is not necessary though, as models can find and map features that exist beyond the perception of humans.
 This is an important part of the success (and dual inscrutability) of modern deep models, as these models can determine features and relationships within the data that allow them to model large datasets, like language, very well.

 In this work we: